saRvaGnyA/noob-dom-projects/README.md

 Trying out some beginner DOM projects
 All of them use Tailwind CSS and vanilla JS, and are responsive.

+Installing Tailwind:
+`npm i tailwindcss`

-To build the tailwind stylesheet:
+To build the Tailwind stylesheet:
 `tailwind build -i ./src/style.css -o .dist/style.css`

 To remove unused tailwind utilities, enable purge in `tailwind.config.js`